 A bigger pond called Basiv Kut was made on the river.

 The city center was very polluted visually — aggressive and mostly cringe business sıgnboards were all over the place.
-And this was not all — it was also noise-polluted, because many businesses used music (not good) as their criers.
-No, this still wasn't all.
-There also was audio advertisement in some places.
-A good place to use headphones!
+It was also noise-polluted, because many businesses used trashy music as their criers.
+And, as if that was not already bad enough, the city used audio advertisement in some places like public transportation stops.
+My advice is to take your headphones with you to Rivne!

-A bored tourist can let themselves feel some nostalgia upon seeing old «Tatra» trolleybuses.
+A bored tourist can entertain themselves by letting the nostalgia kick in — upon seeing the old «Tatra» trolleybuses.
 I love these old uncomfortable historic means of transportation, too.
 Rivne had some of these among the newer trolleybuses.
+My precious:

-There were newer trolleybuses in Rivne, too, withi the following photo being the proof:
+There were newer trolleybuses in Rivne, too, with the following photo proving that:

 My pseudo-random route passed through this arch.